Word length predicts word order: "Min-max"-ing drives language evolution: Methodology and hypotheses

-Accordingly, for all languages in the \emph{tagged PBC} I retrieved the family membership and geographical information from Glottolog, filling in missing data via Ethnologue and other sources.
-Then I filtered the data on four conditions: a) languages found in Dunn et al that are also present in the \emph{tagged PBC} (106 languages), b) languages found in the \emph{tagged PBC} that are in the four families investigated by Dunn et al (539 languages), c) languages in families with more than 75 members in the \emph{tagged PBC} (962 languages), and d) languages in families with 2 or more members in the \emph{tagged PBC} (1,486 languages).
-For each of these conditions, I ran a hierarchical linear regression, adding features of interest progressively to see how they impacted the fit of the successive models and whether particular features account for additional variance.
+Accordingly, for all languages in the \emph{taggedPBC} I identified family membership and macroarea as noted in §\ref{subsec:Controlling-for-genealogical}.
+Then, after removing the 63 languages with ``free'' word order, I filtered the data on four conditions: a) languages found in \citeauthor{Dunn:2011ul} that are also present in the \emph{taggedPBC} (120 languages), b) languages found in the \emph{taggedPBC} that are in the four families investigated by \citeauthor{Dunn:2011ul} (662 languages), c) languages in families with more than 75 members in the \emph{taggedPBC} (1,182 languages), and d) languages in families with 2 or more members in the \emph{taggedPBC} (1,805 languages).
+For each of these conditions, I ran an HLR, adding features of interest progressively to see how they impacted the fit of the successive models and whether particular features account for additional variance.

 The base model (Model 1) uses the N1 ratio as the primary feature for classification.
-This is because we know from comparison with expert determinations of word order (see footnote \ref{fn:The-N1-ratio} above) that the N1 ratio significantly correlates with the classification of languages as SV/VS. Due to the strong relationship observed between language area and typological properties of language (see \citealt{Naranjo:2022aa}), Model 2 then includes GPS coordinates and macroarea identifiers for each language as features.
-Model 3 additionally incorporates descent (language family membership) as a feature (as per \citealt{Dunn:2011ul}), and Model 4 includes the average lengths of nouns and verbs (as per the relationship identified in this paper).
-If descent is more explanatory than the lengths of nouns/verbs, this should be clear from the differences between the respective models for each condition.
+This is because we know from comparison with expert determinations of word order (see \citealt{Ring:2026ab}) that the N1 ratio significantly correlates with the classification of languages as SV or VS. Due to the strong relationship observed between language area and typological properties of language (see \citealt{Guzman-Naranjo:2022aa}), Model 2 then includes macroarea identifiers for each language as features.
+Model 3 additionally incorporates descent (language family membership) as a feature (per \citealt{Dunn:2011ul}), and Model 4 includes the average lengths of nouns and verbs (per the relationship identified in this paper).\footnote{In these models, continuous features (N1 ratio, N/V len) were scaled using the MinMaxScaler from \emph{scikit-learn}, and categorical features (family, macroarea) were converted to numeric values.} If descent is more explanatory than the lengths of nouns/verbs, this should be clear from the differences between the respective models for each condition.
 Results are displayed in Table \ref{tab:Hierarchical-Linear-Regressions}.